risc0/zeth/README.md

 Two complementary types of providers are supported:

 * RPC provider.
-  This fetches data from a Web2 RPC provider, such as [Alchemy](https://www.alchemy.com/).
+  This fetches data from a Web2 RPC provider, such as [Alchemy](https://www.alchemy.com/), whose URL is specified using the `--rpc-url=<RPC_URL>` parameter.
-  Specified using the `--eth-rpc-url=<RPC_URL>` and `--op-rpc-url=<RPC_URL>` parameters.
 * Cached RPC provider.
-  This fetches RPC data from a local file when possible, and falls back to a Web2 RPC provider when necessary.
+  This fetches RPC data from a local file when possible, and falls back to an RPC provider when necessary.
-  It amends the local file with results from the Web2 provider so that subsequent runs don't require additional Web2 RPC calls.
+  It amends the local file with results from the RPC provider so that subsequent runs don't require additional RPC calls.
   Specified using the `--cache[=<CACHE>]` parameter.

 ### Installation